C Container Collection (CCC)

 Parameters

-[in]ethe pointer to the entry obtained from a container.
+[in]entrythe pointer to the entry obtained from a container.

 Returns

 true if Occupied false if Vacant.
+Error if entry is NULL.

-◆ ccc_entry_status_msg()
+◆ CCC_entry_status_message()

-char const * ccc_entry_status_msg ( ccc_entry_status status)
+char const * CCC_entry_status_message ( CCC_Entry_status status)

 Obtain a string message with a description of the entry status.